LACMIP/emu/docs/_documentation/cataloging.md

 {% include figure image_path="/assets/images/cataloging_idtag2020.jpg" alt="image of ID tag" caption="Figure showing a blank specimen identification tag.
 Each highlighted area corresponds to a step or field in the cataloging workflow, explained in more depth below." %}

 Cataloging begins with identification tags.
 As IP staff sort through the collection, they identify specimens and record this information for transcription into the database.
-It is important that you familiarize yourself with the "anatomy" of these tags before proceeding:
+It is important that you familiarize yourself with these tags before proceeding:

  *ID Tag Field* | *Explanation*
    --- | ---